ptsteadman/notebook/essays/fb-status-drafts.md

 is possible.
 Possibly, I will also really learn 'Computer Science'.
 I still have the vaguest idea of how a computer actually works.
-I'm currently working through 'Structures and Interpretation of Computer Programs', and I'm really looking forward to the final section, where one builds a scheme interpereter using scheme.
+I'm currently working through 'Structures and Interpretation of Computer Programs', and I'm really looking forward to the final section, where one builds a scheme interpreter using scheme.
 I imagine that after I do that, I'll feel like I have some sort of fundament for the work I do.
 I think discipline and patience will eventually make me enough of an expert in the frameworks I'm using that I can make more